 The Faculty of Engineering builds on the strengths of our students.
-High-quality programs, outstanding faculty, and top-notch facilities means that we have been able to attract exceptional students who are realizing their full potential.
+High-quality programs, outstanding faculty, and worldclass facilities means that we are able to attract exceptional students who realize their full potential by participating in creative and engaging activities in- and outside the classroom.
 Some recent student awards and accomplishments include